30ozSteak/BYO-BEEEEEES/DTR.md

 Slack, trello.

-## Abilities Expectations (Technical strengths and areas for desired improvement): Laura: Really good with javascript, React makes me feel like I don't know it.
-Get better at how react works Nick: Same.
-Really want to get gud at managing API calls and postman, what even is it, etc.
+## Abilities Expectations (Technical strengths and areas for desired improvement):

+Jessica: I feel pretty solid on express and knex concepts, but I need more practice writing the code.
+I would also like more practice with refactoring.
+Nick:

 ## Workload Expectations (What features do we each want to work on?):